Our vision at First Baptist Church is to see our families, our community and our world transformed by the power of God.

-To accomplish this, our mission as First Baptist Church is to declare and to demonstrate the saving power God in Jesus Christ.
+To accomplish this, our mission as First Baptist Church is to speak out and live out the truth of the gospel of Jesus Christ.

 In an effort to fulfill our mission, we hold to these 7 priorities: